ppy/osu-wiki/news/2024/2024-10-22-project-loved-october-2024.md

 Well, avengers might be a debatable title, but it's finally time to give [All Fool](https://osu.ppy.sh/beatmapsets/1804676#osu/3729845) a shot for the Loved section.
 You're probably already familiar with this map, but multiple difficulties of practically cross-screen jumps at 195 BPM make this map feel nigh-impossible.
 Whether you've been an original fan of ::-NeBu-::{ user=4099626 }, a preacher of ::alden::{ user=3545323 }'s [stream maps](https://osu.ppy.sh/beatmapsets/1779388#osu/3644151), a tournament tracker for ::quantumvortex::{ user=10660777 }, or just in love with the rest of the unranked aim cult, there's going to be a mapper here that you'll recognise.

 What are you waiting for?
-You're telling me you don't want to see ::WhiteCat::{ user=4504101 }, [hyeok2044](https://osu.ppy.sh/users/8472976), ::xootynator::{ user=3717598 }, and [EIGER](https://osu.ppy.sh/users/1504556) battle it out on a demonic leaderboard?
+You're telling me you don't want to see ::WhiteCat::{ user=4504101 }, ::hyeok2044::{ user=8472976 }, ::xootynator::{ user=3717598 }, and ::EIGER::{ user=1504556 } battle it out on a demonic leaderboard?
 Yeah... not so funny is it now... just vote YES and let the magic happen.

 [![](/wiki/shared/news/2024-10-22-project-loved-october-2024/10856.jpg)](https://osu.ppy.sh/community/forums/topics/1993625)

-[Beautiful Day - Toccata & Fugue](https://osu.ppy.sh/beatmapsets/10856#osu) by ::DaRRi::{ user=60294 } and [Sallad4ever](https://osu.ppy.sh/users/185422)\
+[Beautiful Day - Toccata & Fugue](https://osu.ppy.sh/beatmapsets/10856#osu) by ::DaRRi::{ user=60294 } and ::Sallad4ever::{ user=185422 }\
 140 BPM, 2:29 | 1.86★, 2.64★, 4.85★, 5.06★, 5.21★\
 *description written by ::Aistre::{ user=4879380 }*

 This month's *Outstanding oldies* is a real blast to the past, it's [Beautiful Day - Toccata & Fugue](https://osu.ppy.sh/beatmapsets/10856#osu/47528) hosted by ::DaRRi::{ user=60294 }!
 You might have come across their signature difficulty name "DaRRi Mix" if you've ever dug into osu!'s history.

 Uploaded in November 2009, be sure to expect a grid-heavy style, classic bézier slider shapes and tricky cut streams to test your aim control.
-If you're finding it too tricky, then why not try the lower difficulties mapped by ::sallad4ever::{ user=185422 } and [ignorethis](https://osu.ppy.sh/users/27343)?
+If you're finding it too tricky, then why not try the lower difficulties mapped by ::sallad4ever::{ user=185422 } and ::ignorethis::{ user=27343 }?

 There's a lot of charm in maps this old, and I think *Toccata & Fugue* deserves a home in the Loved section after over 10 years in the Graveyard.
 Be sure to cast your vote if you think so too!